jsquire/Portfolio/src/ReadMe.md

 * **Visual Studio Config Transformations**
   <br />_Visual Studio web projects have a built-in ability to utilize a base web configuration file and then apply per-build transforms to allow configuration to vary between different environments.
 This functionality was initially intended to be used only as part of web deployments run from within Visual Studio.
 Because many projects of different types can benefit from defining configuration this way, this project is an early attempt to isolate the built-in transform functionality of Visual Studio Web Deployments and generalize it such that it could be used as part of a build, both local and server-based._

+* **Particle Button**
+  <br />_A collection of miscellaneous projects for the [Particle Internet button](https://docs.particle.io/guide/tools-and-features/button/core/) IOT device.
+Each project is contained in its own folder with a dedicated ReadMe._